JohnComonitski/SoccerAPI/README.md

 - ⚽ Access to near real-time fixture results and statistics
 - 📅 Access to thousands of club's fixture lists and results & statistics from previous fixtures
 - 🔎 Programmatically combine data from multiple sources to perform data driven scouting ([Example](https://medium.com/@johncomonitski/data-driven-scouting-with-python-and-soccer-api-88570c59f592))

-Features Coming Soon:
-- 📈 Generate data visualizations using player, club and league statistics
+- 🖼️ Generate data visualizations using player, club and league statistics
+  - 📡 Profile player by creating radar charts from their statistics
+  - 📈 Generate statistic scatter plots for teams and players
+  - 🔫 Plot players shooting over a season

 ## Data Sources